Published on August 22nd, 2019 | by Ruben0

 Availability: can be difficult to find.
 Around € 50 in Spain, closer to € 60 in other markets.

 Summary: Probably meant to be a good mixer, but it lacks depth and refinement to be enjoyed straight.
-In fact I don't get why it's the most expensive brandy in the Osborne shop, yet it has no D.O. certification and it's much younger than their similarly priced Carlos I Imperial for instance.
+I prefer their similarly priced Carlos I Imperial for instance, but maybe I should look for a new bottle and see whether it has been improved.